 Fig. 2.
 Symptoms of Potato black scurf disease.
 Stem Canker (A), Stolen Canker (B), Wired stem (C), Aerial tuber (D), Wilting (E), Cottony fungal growth (F) and Black scurf on tubers (G).

-White cottony growth around stem base represented the perfect stage (Thanatephorus cucumeris).
-Black sclerotia formed on tuber surface were the most conspicuous symptom and served as inoculum source for disease spread.
+A white, cottony fungal growth observed around the base of infected stems represented the sexual (perfect) stage, Thanatephorus cucumeris.
+The most characteristic and conspicuous symptom was the formation of black sclerotia on the surface of tubers, which serve as primary inoculum for disease survival and dissemination.
 Symptom development observed in the present study confirms typical symptoms of Rhizoctonia solani infection reported earlier.
 The formation of sclerotia on tubers plays an important role in disease survival and spread.
 Similar symptomatology has been reported by Rauf et al. (2007b) and Singh et al. (2021), confirming the widespread nature of the disease.

 Table 5.
 Assessment of potato black scurf disease at market level of potato plant in West Bengal during 2017-18 and 2018-19.